I like working on DIY projects and like sharing my knowledge with others.

 Cost: $79.99 one time fee, $39.99 year, $4.99 month (there is a dang good reason for these prices!)

-Pros: Not only plays local media, but also has premium content channels like Cartoon Network, ESPN, Spike, Youtube, Comedy Central, Nick, and many more.
+Pros: Not only does this play local media, but it also has premium content channels like Cartoon Network, ESPN, YouTube, Comedy Central, Nick, and many more.
 Hence the higher price.
-Simple installation, great support, and the ability to use your PlayOn with other mobile media devices such as an Ipod or your PC.
+Simple installation, great support, and the ability to use your PlayOn with other mobile media devices such as an iPod or your PC.
 As for the ability to stream your own media, you do not need to purchase a license.
-I am running mine on an expired trial and I still have the ability to stream my content, so I guess technically the streaming from your PC ability is free.
+I am running mine on an expired trial and I still have the ability to stream my content, so I guess that streaming from your PC is free.

 Cost: One time fee of $10